 Perhaps the most famous of the Wild West boomtowns of the late 19th century, Bodie’s population grew from a handful of prospectors to 10,000 people in the late 1870s.

 With rich seams of gold to be found, people flocked to the Californian town, positioned near the Nevada border, to make their fortune, with an incredible 65 saloons, a Wells Fargo bank and even a Chinatown replete with Taoist temple.

 But Bodie’s appeal had faded by the early 20th century, as other boomtowns rose to prominence, and its population fell to just 120 in 1920.

 The deserted town’s well-preserved buildings make it a memorable stop off on Wild West tours today.

 Also known as Battleship Island, Hashima, off the coast of Nagasaki, operated as an undersea coal mining facility between 1887 and 1974.

 But it was cast aside as demand for coal dissipated, and nature has since taken over the buildings on the island.

-While its become a significant tourist destination over the years, Hashima has a dark past, having been used as a forced labor camp during World War II.
+While this UNESCO World Heritage site has become a significant tourist destination over the years, Hashima has a dark past.

 Situated high above the Arctic Circle on the Svalbard archipelago, Pyramiden was once a successful coal mining settlement.